dojo/docs/dojox/gfx.rst

 Shape-specific methods are used to hide the complexity of event handling for non-HTML DOM based renderers (e.g., Silverlight).

 The 1.7 release introduces a new experimental canvas renderer with input event support.
 It is enabled by default when the gfxRenderer is set to ‘canvas’.
-In case you don’t want to use this new implementation but the legacy one, set the ‘canvasEvent’ property to false in the dojo config.
+In case you don’t want to use this new implementation but the legacy one, set the ‘canvasEvents’ property to false in the dojo config.
 For example:

   .. code-block :: javascript

-    dojoConfig: { canvasEvent:false, forceGfxRenderer:’canvas’ } will select the legacy canvas renderer implementation.
+    dojoConfig: { canvasEvents:false, forceGfxRenderer:’canvas’ } will select the legacy canvas renderer implementation.

 The new canvas renderer supports the following events: oncontextmenu, onclick, ondblclick, onmouseenter, onmouseleave, onmouseout, onmousedown, touchstart, mouseup, touchend, onmouseover, onmousemove, touchmove, keydown, keyup.